 Hi!
 My name is Debbie Innes.
-I am a copy editor, proofreader, and writer based in Toronto, Ontario, in Canada.
+I am a copy editor and proofreader based in Toronto, Ontario, in Canada.
 I have more than 10 years of experience editing and writing corporate communications materials at the Law Society of Ontario.
 Projects included annual reports, government reports, magazines, website content, newsletters, and brochures for the public.
 I worked collaboratively with senior management, communications advisors, French translators, and design teams, to produce clean and error-free content on deadline.

 My editorial specialty areas include Ontario’s legal professions (lawyer and paralegal), arts and culture—specifically, film, theatre, and dance; Black Canadian history and experiences; transracial adoption; intersectional feminism; LGBTQ2S+ (lesbian, gay, bisexual, transgender, queer, two-spirited+) people and experiences; BIPOC (Black, Indigenous, People of Colour) experiences; race, class, and gender; and Women’s Studies.

 In the year 2000, I was the recipient of a Harry Jerome Award for Volunteerism presented by the Black Business and Professional Association.